solita/solita.github.com/_posts/2022-02-16-is-it-better-to-burn-out-than-fade-away.md

 If you've heard about burnout, the list above is eerily similar.
 We could say that boreout and burnout have the same symptoms but different causes.

-A Toxic aspect in our working culture is to place individuals and their work performances on a pedestal skewing our views on these disorders in perverse ways.
+A toxic aspect in our working culture is to place individuals and their work performances on a pedestal skewing our views on these disorders in perverse ways.
 Burning out is something that I feel is more socially acceptable.
 Burnout victims are seen as _heroes reaching for the sun and landing amongst the stars_.
 On the contrary, victims of boreout could be seen as lazy and ungrateful.

 It requires a certain amount of hubris to say that your assigned work does not meet your requirements.
 Combined with the imminent impostor syndrome one has achieved is a perfect match made in misery.
 The desire for adequate work is hindered by feeling unqualified.
 A vicious circle indeed.